The pros and cons of different spare tires

 One pro to using a full size spare tire is that it will maintain a consistent look on your vehicle and provide excellent safety and handling.
 Also by including your full-size spare tire in your regular tire rotation, you will extend the tread life of all five tires.

 The cons to having a full size spare tire are that the full size spare is heavier than a compact spare, and will take up more space in the trunk of your vehicle.

 A compact spare tire is not the same thing as your regular, day-to-day tires.
 Specifically, they’re a lightweight version that you can use just long enough at a low speed to reach a service station.
 Driving for long periods on a compact spare tire is dangerous and not recommended.
 Here are some more pros and cons of a compact spare tire.

 On the positive side a compact spare tire will leave more room in your trunk.
 A compact spare is also lighter than a full-size spare, making it easier to pick up and install.

 Some negative points on compact spare tires include that they are designed for emergency use only and not meant for use over long periods of time.
 Additionally a compact spare tire can impact important vehicle features, such as ABS, traction control and your speedometer.

 Compact and full-size tires are not the only options you have when dealing with a flat.
 Run-flat tires and tire repair kits are viable alternatives.

-Run-Flat Tires Typically, these tires have reinforced sidewalls that offer deflated or deflating tires enough pressure to make it to a repair shop.
+Run-Flat Tires These tires have reinforced sidewalls that offer deflated or deflating tires the ability to make it to a tire service provider.
 Plus, you won’t need to carry around an extra tire in your trunk.
-But, their stiff sidewalls mean you’ll feel bumps in the road, and you can only drive on them safely up to 55 mph for 50 miles.
+Once deflated, you should not exceed 55 mph for 50 miles.